-Anatomy of your biceps
+Anatomy of the Biceps

 Your bicep is a two-headed (bi) muscle on the front of your upper arm.
 Both “heads” begin on your shoulder-blade and then join to form a single muscle attached to your upper forearm.
-Your bicep crosses both your shoulder and elbow joints and its main function is to flex (pull) your elbow and to supinate (rotate) your forearm.
-Your biceps each have two anchor points in your shoulder where the bicep tendon is attached to your shoulder socket as well as two points of attachment in your forearm just below your elbow.
+Your bicep crosses both your shoulder and elbow joints, and its main function is to flex (pull) your elbow and to supinate (rotate) your forearm.
+Your biceps each have two anchor points in your shoulder where the bicep tendon is attached to your shoulder socket, as well as two points of attachment in your forearm just below your elbow.

 Here are five basic isolation lifts for your biceps that should be a part of your workout:

-- Dumbbell Curls – The same movement as the barbell curl but using individual dumbbells requires additional work and focus.
+- Dumbbell Curls – The same movement as the barbell curl, but using individual dumbbells requires additional work and focus.
 You can move each dumbbell up and down simultaneously or alternate each hand.

-- Incline Dumbbell Curls – Performing dumbbell curls while leaning back against an incline bench can add shape and a “peak” to your biceps thanks to the added stretch the angle provides.
+- Incline Dumbbell Curls – Performing dumbbell curls while leaning back against an incline bench can add shape and a “peak” to your biceps, thanks to the added stretch the angle provides.

-- Close Grip Chin Ups – While technically a compound movement (involving your shoulders) close grip chins allow for maximum stretch and maximum contraction of your biceps.
+- Close Grip Chin Ups – While technically a compound movement (involving your shoulders), close grip chins allow for maximum stretch and maximum contraction of your biceps.
 Start or end your bicep training with this exercise to provide bicep focused stress and resistance.

 - Squeeze your biceps hard at the top of each movement.
 At the top of each curl, pause just for a moment and squeeze before you slowly lower the weight.